Measurement-induced phase transitions in sparse nonlocal scramblers: Models

 \section{Models}

-The models we study here feature sparse nonlocal interactions in which spins residing at sites $i,j = 1,\ldots,N$ of a 1d lattice are coupled if and only if the distance between them is an integer power of 2: $\magn{i-j} = 2^{m-1}$ for $m = 1,\ldots,k$ as shown in \figref{fig:SparseMIPTFig1}a.
+The models we study here feature sparse nonlocal interactions in which pairs of spins residing at sites $i,j = 1,\ldots,N$ of a 1d lattice are coupled if and only if the distance between them is an integer power of 2: $\magn{i-j} = 2^{m-1}$ for $m = 1,\ldots,k$ as shown in \figref{fig:SparseMIPTFig1}a.
+We refer to these interactions as `nonlocal' in the sense that qubits $i,j$ in the chain may be coupled even when they are far away from one another, but we emphasize that all couplings are `2-local' in the quantum information sense because each gate acts on only 2 qubits at a time.
 Sparse nonlocal interactions of this type have been shown to generate fast scrambling dynamics \cite{bentsen2019treelike}, and are inspired by the nonlocal coupling patterns that can be engineered in single-mode cavities \cite{periwal2021programmable} or in Rydberg arrays with the aid of tweezer-assisted shuffling operations \cite{hashizume2021deterministic}.
 We expect the fast scrambling dynamics in these nonlocal circuits to rapidly generate many-body entanglement that is increasingly robust to the destructive effects of local measurements relative to circuits featuring only local interactions.